Aerial Circus Training

 Cirque Fit (Aerial Conditioning class) uses the aerial equipment for exercises which develop core strength, upper body strength, general muscle tone, and flexibility.
 The class can be used as either a fitness class in its own right, or, as a way of conditioning your body so it is better prepared for the types of moves and skills developed in the other Aerial classes.

-Youth Aerial: For anyone aged 5 and over to start learning the ropes!
+We also run a Kids Aerial run class for children aged 7-10 and Youth Aerial class for anyone aged 11-16 to begin learning the ropes!
 Participants will learn in a similar way to the sessions described above, building their confidence and ability.
-Please book here for this session or contact Emma directly at: firstname.lastname@example.org or via the Dynamix Aerial Club Facebook page
+Please book here for this session or contact Emma directly at: email@example.com or via the Dynamix Aerial Club Facebook page

 All classes are £8, or £6 each with the multi-session discount voucher.